A complete financial checklist to kick off the New Year

 - Closed credit accounts

-You should check your credit report at least once a year to make sure the information is accurate.
+You should review your credit report at least once a year to make sure the information is accurate.
 You can request a free copy of your credit report from the two major credit reporting agencies in Canada: Equifax and TransUnion.
 For a small fee, you can also see your credit rating.
-If you find a mistake on your credit report, make sure report it to both companies immediately.
+If you find a mistake on your credit report, make sure to report it to both companies immediately.

 Refine your budget

-Review insurance policies
+Review your insurance policies

 Review your will